hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 * `headers` - (Optional) A configuration block, described below, that provides headers to be sent along with all requests to the Vault server.
 This block can be specified multiple times.

-The `client_auth` configuration block accepts the following arguments:

-* `cert_file` - (Required) Path to a file on local disk that contains the PEM-encoded certificate to present to the server.

-* `key_file` - (Required) Path to a file on local disk that contains the PEM-encoded private key for which the authentication certificate was issued.

 The `headers` configuration block accepts the following arguments: